From concept to community

 Process

-Given the guidelines, the most obvious choice was to use the classic rainbow and trans colors to ensure our target demographic felt represented.
+Given the guidelines, my first thought was to use the classic pride and trans flag colors to ensure our target demographic was represented.

-To develop a differentiated color palette decide the palette I conducted a competitive analysis of the three other queer run clubs' social icons, as well as 75 NYRR run club's (QRB's race competitors) singlets.
+To decide what solid colors to choose I conducted a competitive analysis of the three other queer run clubs' social icons (QRB's community competitors), as well as 75 NYRR run club's (QRB's race competitors) singlets to ensure the color palette picked would differentiate our club from others online and during races.

 Additional Elements